thunderbird2009/book_rmn/ch2_ad_serving_architecture.md

 ### 2.4 AdIndex

-The **AdIndex** executes a 3-stage pipeline (Boolean retrieval �?Semantic ANN �?Lightweight scoring) to return ranked candidates to AdServer.
+The **AdIndex** executes a 3-stage pipeline (Boolean retrieval → Semantic ANN → Lightweight scoring) to return ranked candidates to AdServer.
 This offloads retrieval and preliminary filtering, enabling evaluation of millions of campaigns before expensive ML inference.

 **3-Stage Pipeline:**